 Hell Grave – Ruthin / Llangollen band (formed Jan05 out of ashes of Octane), feat; Joe Lewis (bass), Rob Harness (gtr), Tom Poxton (gtr), Sean Parry (voc), Kieran Elsdon (drms) (son of Bomb Disneyland‘s Mark Cooper)

 Henchmen – North Wales chapter of Hell’s Angels, based in Colwyn Bay.
-Now known as the Outlaws.
+Later known as the Outlaws.

 Hendre Hall – venue in Tal-y-Bont, 4km outside Bangor, since 1999 the converted barn near has been open as a venue capable of hosting local and not so local bands, DJs and club nights in a really earthy backdrop.
 Most Bangor bands have done their turn there.
 Eg: Tarantism, Kipperwig, Valleum, Kobe.
 Radio One’s Session in Wales broadcast Ectogram and Zabrinski from the barn to celebrate Ankst‘s anniversary.
 Bethan Elfyn said she’s never been to a venue with a slate dancefloor before.
 Not long ago that dancefloor was packed with people dancing to tunes laid down by the DJ from The Herbaliser.
 Also hosted the Dirty Weekend punk festival in Sep08, and Adam Walton‘s BBC Radio Wales show recorded live bands from there (Mar10).
 Used as Bangor Students Union’s entertainment club (2010/11) while Union building in the city was being rebuilt. (website)